Recent Research

-New and recent research will be published here from time to time.
-Research papers published here will need to go through our review process.
-Please contact info@derwentvalleymills.org for more information.
+New research will be published here from time to time.
+Research papers published here will need to go through our review process. please contact dvmwhs@derbyshire.gov.uk or visit our the Evaluation Process for Interpretative Material section of the DVMWHS Management Plan for more information.

 Global Cotton Connections

-Global Cotton Connections summary by Susanne Seymour of project looking at the Derwent Valley Mills and Transatlantic Slavery
+A summary of the Global Cotton Connections and Legacy Makers projects by Dr Susanne Seymour looking at the Derwent Valley Mills and Transatlantic Slavery.

 Charted Territory